 Construction

-Draft or review builder terms and conditions for UK construction work, covering scope, payment, variations, delays and site responsibilities.
+Our legal team drafts or reviews builder terms and conditions for UK construction, covering scope, payment, variations, delays and site responsibilities.

 20,000+ UK businesses helped